Ladysnake/Illuminations/README.md

 **Auras** are special Illuminations effects around the player visible to other players that have the mod.
 Auras currently serve as a bonus for donators that support the mod and are purely cosmetic with no other provided advantage whatsoever.
 They are visible to other players with Illuminations installed (even on vanilla servers).

+Two types of aura are currently availably: regular auras and prismatic auras.
+Regular auras are not customizable and have a specific color that you cannot change, while prismatic auras on the other hand will be colored depending on your Illuminations prismatic color.

+Auras and prismatic color can be selected and changed via the [Illuminations dashboard](https://illuminations.glitch.me/).

-### Twilight aura
+### Twilight aura (prismatic)

-The **Twilight** aura creates magenta colored fireflies that will orbit around the player.
+The **Twilight** aura creates prismatic colored fireflies that will orbit around the player.
 If the player moves, they will leave a trail of these fireflies.

 ![illuminations-1.0-twilight-aura](README.assets/illuminations-1.0-twilight-aura.gif)